TaliskerPlatform/RuntimeStartup/README.md

 $ clang -o myprog -nostartfiles /path/to/rtsu-init_d.o main.o utils.o /path/to/rtsu-fini_d.o
 ```

+Note that typically you will also need to inhibit the linking of the
+default C library (via `-nostdlib`) and link against Personality Kit
+instead.
+Generally using runtime start-up files which do not correspond
+to the C library in use will not work.

 ### Process initialisation

 The Runtime Start-up objects expect to be used in conjunction with Personality